Alex I Askaroff

 Who Wrote Sleeping Beauty?

-The answer is going to surprise you, for although most people have an idea, the actual person who can rightly claim to hold most credit is a name that most people (today) are unfamiliar with.
-However in 19th century London his name would have been as well known as Queen Victoria.
+The answer is going to surprise you, for although many people have an idea, the actual person who can rightly claim to hold most credit, is a name that most people (today) are unfamiliar with.
+However, in 19th century London, his name would have been as well known as Queen Victoria's.

-Below is one of the earliest representations of Briar Rose or Sleeping Beauty by Richard Doyle, uncle to Sir Arthur Conan Doyle..
+Below is one of the earliest representations of Briar Rose or Sleeping Beauty.
+It is by Richard Doyle, (uncle to Sir Arthur Conan Doyle).

 "Lips that shame the red, red rose,

-The man who put together the definitive version that we all know was actually one James Robinson Planché.
+The man who put together the definitive version that we all know was actually James Robinson Planché.
 What!
-I here you cry, let me explain the facts.
-He was the most prolific playwright of the early Victorian era, producing over 170 plays for the theatre and the London stages.
+I here you cry, let me explain the facts and the proof.
+James Robinson Planché was the most prolific playwright of the early Victorian era, producing over 170 plays for the theatre and the London stages.

 In the early 1860’s, as JP reached old age, he was commissioned to research an old tale that had many versions and even more endings.
-The fairytale had so many origins and variations that there was no definitive version that could be put to the stage or reproduced without argument as to content or copyright protection.
+With so many origins, variations and endings there was no definitive version that could be put to the stage or reproduced without argument as to content or copyright protection.
+Something needed to be done and JP was the one expert in London with the respect and ability to do it without being questioned.
+His version, a sort of screenplay if you like.
+Is the version that we know today.

 James Robinson Planché was no stranger to producing fairytales for the stage.
-One we all know was Puss in Boots, he first staged the show with Madame Vestris’ at the Royal Olympic Theatre, Christmastime 1837.
+One we all know was Perrault's, Puss in Boots.
+JP first staged the show at Christmas with Madame Vestris’ at the Royal Olympic Theatre in 1837.

 As one of the pioneers of the Dramatic Copyright Laws, James Robinson Planché knew all about the problems that imitation and pirated plays caused.
-Also he had been writing fairy tales since his early trips to the Rhineland in the 1820’s (before the Grimm's published in England) which was specifically to collect ancient fairytales or “Lays” as he called them.
+Also he had been writing fairy tales since his early trips to the Rhineland in the 1820’s (even before the Grimm's published in England).
+His trips were to specifically collect accurate origins of ancient local fairytales or “Lays”.

 Why make a definitive version?

-For Sleeping Beauty his commission was to construct one classic version of the ancient tales to be published for future generations to enjoy.
+For Sleeping Beauty, James Robinson Planché was commissioned to construct one classic version of Sleeping Beauty from the many ancient tales that existed.
+It was to be copyrighted and published for future generations to enjoy.
 JP’s attention to detail, including his knowledge of ancient kings, costumes and heraldry made him the ideal researcher for this important fairytale.
 JP put his commission very simply…

-There were many different accounts of this and similar fairytales (going back through the centuries) until, that is, James Robinson Planché painstakingly gathered all the necessary information and wrote it into one definitive tale, the tale that most of us know today.
-It was also a version that was not so bloodthirsty and violent as any of the original tales, with the bonus of a happy ending.
+There were many different accounts of similar fairytales (going back through the centuries) until, that is, James Robinson Planché put Sleeping Beauty into he tale that most of us know today.
+It was also a version that was not so bloodthirsty and violent as any of the original tales, with the bonus of a happy ending (many ended in a bloodthirsty mess to scare children into staying close to home).

 Some origins of the Sleeping Beauty tales